hypercore-protocol/hypercore-protocol/README.md

 #### `const bool = stream.remoteVerified(key)`

 Returns true if the remote sent a valid capability for the key when they opened the channel.
-Use this in `onremoteopen` to check that the remote has the key corresponding to the discovery key.
+Use this in `ondiscoverykey` to check that the remote has the key corresponding to the discovery key.

 #### `const channel = stream.open(key, handlers)`